sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** Working on the inital process of solving the last problem on CS50's Pset4, the "Recover" program.
 This one is really cool, it will be recovering deleted JPEG images from a memory card image!

+### Day 31: September 23, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress & Thoughts:** CS50 ide isn't working properly all day and I've been trying to debug my code for this Recover program.
+Which I feel like I'm almost done with.
+It's so frustrating I can't test it already!